 Applicants must submit a Full Application by the specified due date and time to be considered for funding under this FOA.
-Applicants must complete the following application forms found on the EERE Exchange website at https://eere-Exchange.energy.gov/, in accordance with the instructions.
+Applicants must complete the following application forms found on the EERE eXCHANGE website at https://eere-eXCHANGE.energy.gov/, in accordance with the instructions.

-Applicants will have approximately 30 days from receipt of the Concept Paper Encourage/Discourage notification on EERE Exchange to prepare and submit a Full Application.
+Applicants will have approximately 30 days from receipt of the Concept Paper Encourage/Discourage notification on EERE eXCHANGE to prepare and submit a Full i.
+Full Application Content Requirements

+Application.
 Regardless of the date the applicant receives the Encourage/Discourage notification, the submission deadline for the Full Application remains the date and time stated on the FOA cover page.

 All Full Application documents must be marked with the Control Number issued to the applicant.
-Applicants will receive a control number upon clicking the "Create Concept Paper" button in EERE Exchange, and should include that control number in the file name of their Full Application submission (i.e., Control number_Applicant Name_Full Application).
+Applicants will receive a control number upon clicking the "Create Concept Paper" button in EERE eXCHANGE, and should include that control number in the file name of their Full Application submission (i.e., Control number_Applicant Name_Full Application).